 Cameroon: Joseph Dion Ngute is appointed prime minister.
 The new government is unchanged in key portfolios.

 Togo: Prime Minister Komi Selom Klassou resigns.
+He is reappointed on January 24 with a government unchanged in key positions.

 United States: Former defense secretary (1977-81) Harold Brown dies.